Have you ever gone to get your horse and realised it was less than enthusiastic about seeing you?

 - Dressage and show horses can benefit from trail rides as well as other activities such as moving cows.
 In fact, slow, precise cow work can give any horse a purpose for some of the moves they need to be able to execute fluidly in competition.

-A trail ride or beach ride is a great way to keep your horse interested due to the changing scenery.
+A trail ride or beach ride is a great way to keep your horse interested simply due to the changing scenery.

 But a trail horse can get too dependent on following the horse in front of it or insisting on taking the lead itself.
 A good trail horse responds to a riders body, leg, focus, and rein cues, and there is no reason a trail ride shouldn’t be a chance to work on moving your horse laterally, disengaging, serpentines, backing, and doing transitions.